 Collywobbles or not, a five pound bag of cherries never lasts long in my fridge.

-- ¾ cup coconut cream (I use Trader Joe’s coconut cream; you could also use the thick, waxy portion at the top of a full-fat can of coconut milk; see Note for update on 7/21/2015)
+- 3/4 cup coconut cream or you can use the thick waxy portion at the top of a full-fat can of coconut milk

 - 2 tablespoons pure maple syrup

 - 1/2 teaspoon pure vanilla extract

 - 3/4 cup whole sweet red cherries pitted and halved

 - 1/4 cup mini semisweet chocolate chips

 - Puree the coconut cream, coffee, maple syrup, vanilla extract, and salt together in a blender or food processor.